dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 ```
 These last 13 columns are all career stats.
 They all have a double underscore, __ because they have duplicate names of other fields.
 They make veteran Henrik Lundqvist look the best if included in this year's numbers.
 Honestly, didn't even see this until trying to figure out why he looked the best in these numbers but not in any 2017-2018 stats posted at nhl.com.

-We could leave them in for some questions, but since ours is limited to 2017-2018 regular season performance, results are more interpretable if we take these 13 columns out.
+We could leave them in for some questions, but since ours are limited to 2017-2018 regular season performance, results are more interpretable if we take these 13 columns out.
 ```r
 goalies_stats[ , c((108-12):108)]
 ## A tibble: 95 x 13